 5. Longevity and Local Reputation

-A transmission shop that's been in the same location for 10+ years has survived long enough to build a customer base that returns and refers.
-Shops that do poor work get found out β the margins on auto repair are too thin to survive a reputation for bad outcomes.
+transmission shop that's been in the same location for 10+ years has survived long enough to build a customer base that returns and refers.
+Shops that do poor work get found out - the margins on auto repair are too thin to survive a reputation for bad outcomes.

 6. Free Towing + Free Diagnostic

 These two offers tell you something about how a shop operates.
-Free towing means they understand that transmission failures often leave people stranded β and they're willing to absorb that cost to remove a barrier for customers who need help.
+Free towing may be available means they understand that transmission failures often leave people stranded - and they're willing to absorb that cost to remove a barrier for customers who need help.
 Free diagnostic means they're confident enough in their conversion rate that they can give away the initial evaluation.

-Shops that charge $89β$150 for a diagnostic before they've committed to anything useful are front-loading their income and making the first interaction transactional rather than relational.
+Shops that charge diagnostic fees before explaining what is included can make the first interaction feel transactional instead of useful.
 The best shops earn the repair business by first proving they know what's wrong.

 The Short Version